hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 Prior to activating SAML, we recommend that you create a TFE user who has:

-* the site-admin permission
+* The site-admin permission
-* an email address that will never be used for any SAML user
+* An email address that will never be used for any SAML user

 In case of any issues during SAML configuration, this ensures that there will be an admin able to log in and make necessary adjustments.